|

 specify the ranks in the screen.
 Or you can select the

-top-ranked stock(s) not already held in a different part of the
+top-ranked stock(s) not already held in a different part of

-stock will be re-selected.
+highest-ranking stock will be re-selected.

 For a typical "dozens" strategy, the top one stock not held is selected

 every month, and held for one year.
-For a "dual semi" strategy, selected ranks
+For a "dual semi" strategy, selected

 If the trading simulator is being used, the rebalancing of the

 Dozens portfolio may be specified.
-This is independent of any rebalancing done
+This is independent of any rebalancing

-Dozens is more complicated than regular screen rebalancing, as it the entire
+parts of Dozens is more complicated than regular screen rebalancing,

-portfolio can't be rebalanced at the same time.
-The tester offers three
+as it the entire portfolio can't be rebalanced at the same time.

-different methods of rebalancing.
-The first and simplest is to never
+The tester offers three different methods of rebalancing.
+The first and

-The second method is to keep a virtual margin account apart from the
+The second method is to keep a virtual margin account apart from

-margin account itself).
-This virtual accounting doesn't change the actual
+(including the virtual margin account itself).
+This virtual accounting

-balance of the screen, but the stocks are all rebalanced to have the proportion
+doesn't change the actual balance of the screen, but the stocks are all

-as if the money were taken out.
+rebalanced to have the proportion as if the money were taken out.

 The third rebalancing method is like the second, except a virtual

 cash account is used instead of a margin account.
-The only difference
+The only

-is the balance of this account can never go below zero.
-A variation of the
+difference is the balance of this account can never go below zero.

-cash method is to show the cash balance along with the rest of the
+A variation of the cash method is to show the cash balance along

-screen, and account for it in the CAGR.
-This will make for slightly reduced,
+with the rest of the screen, and account for it in the CAGR.
+This will

-but more realistic, returns.
+make for slightly reduced, but more realistic, returns.

 |